bcottrel/JokeApp/README.md

 Joke application I created to test out asp.net features.

 azure website: https://brianjokeapp.azurewebsites.net/

-I need to whitelist ip's for someone to see the website's data.
+*I need to whitelist ip's for someone to see the website's data and for the website to function in any capacity.*

 Resources needed to run;